BinaryMuse/michelletilley-blog/_posts/2011-04-18-give-your-javascript-a-coffee-infused-backbone.md

 CoffeeScript
 ============

 [CoffeeScript](http://jashkenas.github.com/coffee-script/) is "a little language that compiles into JavaScript."
-It offers a syntax remenescent of Ruby and a few other niceties that make writing JavaScript a lot easier and more fun (in my opinion).
+It offers a syntax reminiscent of Ruby and a few other niceties that make writing JavaScript a lot easier and more fun (in my opinion).

 I bring it up in this post because code samples later will utilize it.
 For the basics, check out [the overview](http://jashkenas.github.com/coffee-script/#overview)--it should be plenty to allow you to grok the code in this post.